Roadside Assistance: 24/7 Emergency Roadside Services

 - The total cost of providing roadside assistance in the US is about $7 billion every year.

-And for some cool fun facts, consider the following:
+And for some interesting facts, consider the following:

 - Most early drivers were able to fix their own vehicles (think over a century ago).
 As cars became increasingly more complex, most drivers could not perform repairs on their own and thus required roadside assistance.